“Hawkesdown nurtures its pupils, encourages fun but also achieves academic success. Happy memories guaranteed.” – Good

-Entry to Hawkesdown House is normally into the Nursery Class, aged three, or into Reception, aged four.
+Entry to Hawkesdown House is normally into The Walnut Tree Nursery, aged two, the Nursery Class, aged three, or into Reception, aged four.
 Children may also join the School at eight years of age into Year 3.

 Parents are invited to register their son or daughter with the School Office as soon as possible after birth.
 Once a completed application form and the registration fee are received, the pupil will be put on the Registered List and a letter of acknowledgement will be sent.

 Parents registering their sons or daughters for entry to Nursery or Reception are invited to make an appointment to visit the School and meet the Headmistress.
 Confirmed or waiting list places may then be offered in writing.
 On acceptance of a confirmed place, a deposit becomes due to secure the place.
 This is refundable at the end of the pupil’s last term at the School.

 Entry into Year 1 and above is subject to a place being available, an interview and an assessment (at the appropriate level) and any references that the School may require.